Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 Over/under insights

-- Thursday's over/under is 1.7 points higher than the combined 44.8 PPG average of the two teams.
+- Thursday's total is 1.2 points higher than the combined 44.8 PPG average of the two teams.

 Ravens stats and trends

-- Baltimore has three wins against the spread in eight games this year.

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 7.5 points or more.

-- Baltimore's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- Baltimore's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).

-- The Ravens rack up 27.6 points per game, comparable to the 26.9 per contest the Dolphins give up.

-- Baltimore is 2-3 against the spread and 4-1 overall this season when the team puts up more than 26.9 points.
+- Baltimore is 2-3 against the spread and 4-1 overall in games when it records more than 26.9 points.

-- In games that Baltimore picks up over 391.9 yards, the team is 2-4 against the spread and 4-2 overall.
+- Baltimore is 2-4 against the spread and 4-2 overall when the team churns out more than 391.9 yards.

-- This year, the Ravens have 10 turnovers, three fewer than the Dolphins have takeaways (13).
+- The Ravens have turned the ball over 10 times this season, three fewer than the Dolphins have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Dolphins.